- 1 Calculators

 - Robe Slot: Conjurer's Garb - Luck 140 (2180)

-If you then add in the Luck bonus from the 10th Anniversary Sculpture, which is a base 200 Luck plus 50 Luck for each year of account age, thus resulting in a maximum attainable amount of 950 Luck (on a 15-year-old account), the total becomes:
+If you then add in the Luck bonus from the 10th Anniversary Sculpture, which is a base 200 Luck plus 50 Luck for each year of account age, thus resulting in a maximum attainable amount of 1100 Luck (on an 18-year-old account), the total becomes:

 If you then add in the maximum Luck bonus obtainable from the Sphynx, the total becomes: